 - Egg Drop Soup: A light and soothing soup can round out the meal nicely.

-- Pinakbet: A classic Filipino vegetable stew featuring bitter melon, along with eggplant, string beans, and squash in a savory bagoong (fermented shrimp paste) sauce.
-It’s a hearty and flavorful dish.
+- Pinakbet - Classic vegetable stew with ampalaya, eggplant, string beans, and squash in bagoong (fermented shrimp paste) sauce.
+Hearty and flavorful.

-- Ampalaya Salad: Thinly sliced bitter melon mixed with tomatoes, onions, and a tangy vinegar dressing.
-It’s a refreshing side dish or appetizer.
+- Ampalaya Salad - Thinly sliced raw bitter melon with tomatoes, onions, and vinegar dressing.
+Refreshing and crunchy.

-You can buy ampalaya (bitter melon) at Asian supermarkets, farmers' markets, or specialty produce stores.
-It’s also available online or can be grown at home if you have the space.
+You can buy ampalaya at Asian supermarkets, farmers' markets, or specialty produce stores.
+Itโs also available online or can be grown at home if you have the space.ย

 Yes, you can prepare it a day in advance.
 Reheat thoroughly before serving for the best flavor and texture.